What the programme entails

 Block 1 - September to January

 With over half of the population living in urban areas, rising to 70% in 2050, it is of ever-increasing importance to understand how cities work and evolve.
 Complex and interrelated economic, social, physical, and environmental processes constantly transform cities.
-Understanding cities, therefore, require us to recognize, define and describe these complex and multidisciplinary processes.
+Students will learn to view cities as Complex Adaptive Systems, providing insights into their dynamic, self-organizing nature and varying development paths.

 Blocks 2 - January to April